Intelligent-Silicon/CPU-Bind/README.md

 ![Screenshot](https://github.com/Intelligent-Silicon/CPU-Bind/blob/main/CPUBind.png)

-This App demomonstrates how to fetch the CPU core data.
+This App demonstrates how to fetch the CPU core data.

-Set the Cores the App can run on.
+Set the Cores the App can run on (Affinity Mask).

 Sets the core a thread can run on, and switches it to the correct core if the thread starts on the wrong core.